pdee/pdee/doc/commands-python-mode.rst

 -------------------
 Go to beginning of def.

+With C-u, go to beginning one level above.
 Returns beginning of def if successful, nil otherwise

-With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.
+When `py-mark-decorators' is non-nil, decorators are considered too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html